jtkovacs/jtkovacs.github.io/REFS/modeling.md

 ## Model typologies

+Models can have a general form (e.g. entity relationship diagram) but be executable in different notations (e.g. Chen, crow's foot).

 Steirn (1999) organizes models as:

 Per Dennis et al. (2012):